 - States that expanded their Medicaid programs under the Affordable Care Act are required to include preventive health screening and counseling services that are Grade A or B recommendations from the US Preventive Services Task Force.
 In some states, RDNs may be able to provide the dietary and behavior change counseling services associated with these recommendations.

 - Many state affiliates of the Academy of Nutrition and Dietetics have member leaders to help members understand Medicaid in their state.
-To locate the Reimbursement Representative and/or your State Regulatory Specialist, visit the Academy's
+To locate the Nutrition Services Payment Specialist and/or your State Regulatory Specialist, visit the Academy's

 Medicaid Managed Care Programs